How Do I Get My Puppy To Use The Bathroom Outside?

 Remove any odor

 Properly cleaning up after accidents is essential to prevent repeat offenses.
 Even if you can't detect the smell, your puppy's keen sense of smell can still pick up on lingering odors, and these may signal that the accident spot is an acceptable place to go.
-Use a pet-specific enzymatic cleaner to remove any trace of odor from the affected area.
+Use a -specific enzymatic cleaner to remove any trace of odor from the affected area.
 These cleaners break down the enzymes in urine, effectively eliminating the scent that attracts your puppy back to the same spot.

 Use an enzymatic cleaner